Skip to content

 The synthesized fixture is not a mainnet ledger-content coverage test.
 It proves the release-pinned CBOR projection can populate Amaru's stores and that those stores are self-consistent at startup.
 It does not claim to exercise every transaction, script, UTxO, stake, governance, or reward shape a long-running public network can contain.

-antithesis-short-epoch-samples generates a deterministic short-epoch ChainDB corpus from the pinned node 10.7.1 tooling, emits the observed early bootstrap slots 9, 129, and 249, and converts them through amaru convert-ledger-state.
-The check also rewrites the current-era history sidecars to the generated Shelley genesis epochLength, matching the production producer path.
+antithesis-short-epoch-samples generates a deterministic short-epoch (epochLength=120) ChainDB corpus from the pinned node 10.7.1 tooling, runs the full producer pipeline against it, and asserts that at least three snapshot directories and the bundle-root era-history.json were materialized.
 The source ChainDB is generated during the Nix build; the repository does not commit bulky database artifacts.

 just live-bootstrap-producer is the Docker-level verifier.
 It seeds a stock testnet_42 ChainDB with db-synthesizer, starts ghcr.io/intersectmbo/cardano-node:10.7.1-amd64 on that DB, and asserts that the bootstrap-producer can commit a complete bundle while the official node has the ChainDB open.